What Is a Main Water Line?

 Is trenchless water line repair worth the higher upfront cost?

 In most cases, yes.
-While trenchless methods cost more upfront, they eliminate the expense of restoring your yard, driveway, or landscaping after digging.
-When you factor in total project cost — including surface restoration — trenchless repair frequently comes out equal to or less than traditional excavation for comparable jobs.
+While trenchless methods cost more upfront, often $70 to $250 per linear foot, they eliminate the expense of restoring your yard, driveway, or landscaping after digging.
+When you factor in total project cost, trenchless repair frequently comes out 30% to 50% less expensive overall than traditional excavation with full restoration.
 It's also typically completed faster and causes less disruption.
 Learn more about how repair methods compare for underground pipes.

 What pipe material should I choose for a main water line replacement?

-PEX (cross-linked polyethylene) is currently one of the most popular choices for water line replacement due to its flexibility, freeze resistance, corrosion resistance, and affordable cost ($0.40–$2 per linear foot).
-Copper is a time-tested option with excellent durability but costs $2–$10 per linear foot and is more susceptible to corrosion in acidic soils.
-PVC is another affordable and durable option for certain applications.
+PEX (cross-linked polyethylene) has become the dominant choice in 2026 for water line replacement due to its flexibility, freeze resistance, corrosion resistance, and affordable cost (often half the price of copper).
+Copper remains the premium option with a 50+ year lifespan and excellent durability, but costs roughly 2 to 3 times more and can corrode in acidic soils.
+Standard PVC is generally not recommended for pressurized potable water lines and is reserved for drains and waste.
 Your plumber can recommend the best material based on your local soil conditions, water chemistry, and budget.